Skip to main content

 Academic

-The decision to personally curate one’s within a secure, self-sovereign framework moves beyond a simple preference for privacy into the realm of applied personal science.
+The decision to personally curate one’s clinical data within a secure, self-sovereign framework moves beyond a simple preference for privacy into the realm of applied personal science.
 It facilitates an N-of-1 experimental approach, where the individual, in partnership with their clinician, can engage in a highly sophisticated process of physiological optimization.

 This endeavor is predicated on a deep understanding of the underlying biological systems being modulated.
 The primary regulatory architecture governing reproductive endocrinology, and the target of most hormonal therapies, is the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 A granular comprehension of this system is therefore a prerequisite for interpreting the data being so carefully collected and secured.